Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     end
     ```

-We can allow the user to reorder the pages by setting `set_tabs_reorderable!` to `true`.
+We can allow the user to reorder the pages by setting [`set_tabs_reorderable!`](@ref) to `true`.
+This will make it so they can click drag-and-drop the label widget, moving the entire notebook page to that position.

 If we want to change the currently selected page, we use `next_page!`, `previous_page!`, or `goto_page!`, the latter of which takes the page position as an integer.

-To react to the user changing the currently selected page, we have to connect to one of notebooks unique signals, all of which require a signal handler with the ame signature
+To react to the user changing the currently selected page, we have to connect to one of `Notebook`s unique signals, all of which require a signal handler with the same signature:

 ```@eval
 using mousetrap